 Fig. 4.
 Probability distribution of the frequency of occurrence of tags, users and resources in del.icio.us.
-For tags (circles), the abscissa of each point corresponds to a given frequency, and its ordinate is the fraction of tags that occur with the selected frequency.
-The same holds for users (squares) and resources (diamonds).
+For tags (black dots), the abscissa of each point corresponds to a given frequency, and its ordinate is the fraction of tags that occur with the selected frequency.
+The same holds for users (green dots) and resources (red dots).